Culver City, California: Demographics

+2020

 Ethnic groups

-According to the 2020 Census, the 5 largest ethnic groups in Culver City, CA are White (Non-Hispanic) (46.5%), Asian (Non-Hispanic) (16.1%), White (Hispanic) (15.2%), Black or African American (Non-Hispanic) (8.24%), and Other (Hispanic) (5.57%).
+According to the 2020 Census, the population of Culver City was 46.5% Non-Hispanic White, 16.1% Asian, 15.2% Hispanic White, 8.24% Black or African American, and 5.57% Other Hispanic.

+According to Mapping L.A., Mexican and German were the most common ancestries in 2000.
+Mexico and the Philippines were the most common foreign places of birth.

 Economy

 Corporations with headquarters in Culver City include Beats Audio, MedMen, NantHealth, Sweetgreen and Sony Pictures Entertainment.

 Largest employers

 According to the city's 2020–21 Comprehensive Annual Financial Report, the top employers in the city were:

 Movie and television production

 Hundreds of movies have been produced on the lots of Culver City's studios: Sony Pictures Studios (originally MGM Studios), Culver Studios, and the former Hal Roach Studios.
-In 2017, Amazon Studios announced plans to build a studio in Culver City.
+In 2017, Amazon MGM Studios announced plans to build a studio in Culver City.